tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

   - Direct
     - Negative feedback to a colleague is provided frankly, bluntly, honestly.
     - Negative messages stand alone, not softened by positive ones.
-    - Absolute descriptors are often used when critisizing.
+    - Absolute descriptors are often used when criticizing.
       (e.g. "totally inappropriate", "completely unprofessional")
-    - Critisizm may be given to an individual in front of a *group*.
+    - Criticism may be given to an individual in front of a *group*.
   - Indirect
     - Negative feedback to a colleague is provided softly, subtly, diplomatically.
     - Positive messages are used to wrap negative ones.
-    - Qualifying descriptors are often used when critisizing.
+    - Qualifying descriptors are often used when criticizing.
       (e.g. "sort of inappropriate", "slightly unprofessional")
-    - Critisizm is given only in private
+    - Criticism is given only in private

   Especially cultures that are at the same time low-context and direct-negative-feedback, like the US and UK, at first sight seem like a strange combination, but are well explained in this chapter.

-  What is more important when giving *good critisizm*?
+  What is more important when giving *good criticism*?
 Making sure that it is conveyed in a polite way at the price of maybe being overlooked or not understood to full extent -- or conveying it in its clearest form, which also conveys a form of trust on the strength of the (work) relation?